TreeflyGames/XtremeWorlds/README.md

 How do I access the editors?
 ============================
 Log into the game with the client.
-On the server, open the player list, right-click on your character, and promote yourself to an admin.
-Go back to the client and tap Insert for each of the editor options.
+On the server, type the command /access name 5 to promote yourself to owner.
+Now, go back to the client and tap Insert for each of the editor options.

 Support & Updates:
 ==================